tsibley/watson-ruby/README.md

 The .watsonrc is placed in every directory that watson is run from as opposed to a unified file (in ~/.watsonrc for example).
 The thinking behind this is that each project may have a different set of folders to ignore, directories to search through, and tags to look for.
 For example, a C/C++ project might want to look in src/ and ignore obj/ whereas a Ruby project might want to look in lib/ and ignore assets/.

 The .watsonrc file is fairly straightforward...

 **[dirs]** - This is a newline separated list of directories to look in while parsing.
+Relative or absolute paths are allowed.
+Use `.` to find everything under your current working directory.

 **[tags]** - This is a newline separated list of tags to look for while parsing.

 **[ignore]** - This is a newline separated list of files / folders to ignore while parsing.
-This supports wildcard type selecting by providing .filename (no * required)
+This supports wildcard extension selecting by providing `*.ext`.
+Directories should omit any trailing slash (/) and, if relative, any leading `./`.

 **[context_depth]** - This value determines how many lines of context should be grabbed for each issue when posting to a remote.